waku-org/specs/standards/core/rln-contract.md

 	- the current total rate limit MUST be incremented by the rate limit of the new membership;
 - a newly created membership MUST have an expiration time `T` and a grace period `G` (see RECOMMENDED parameter values below).

-### Send a message

-Sending messages is handled by Waku Relay nodes, not by the RLN smart contract.
-For completeness, sending messages is mentioned here as the key Waku functionality.
-The full specification of Relay node behavior is out of scope for this document.

-A Relay node MUST relay a message unless:
-- the message is committed to a different epoch than the current epoch; or
-- the user has exceed their allowed rate limit for the current epoch; or
-- the RLN proof fails to prove that the message sender owns an existing membership.

 ### Extend a membership

 Extending a membership is subject to the following condition: